KCTL volunteer engagement app

 What I'm Proud of:

-Leveraged my design skills and behavioral science experience to meaningfully contribute to KCTL in a new way, beyond on-court volunteering and fundraising.
+Leveraged my design skills and behavioral science experience to contribute to KCTL in a new and meaningful way, beyond on-court volunteering and fundraising.

 Led a participatory design process that engages staff and volunteers at each step and feeds learnings back into the organization.